 \section{Conclusion}

 This paper addresses the challenges posed by noisy and biased data in real-world scenarios.
 Our main contribution is to make the generalization loss-based data selection principle more accessible to accelerate the training of deep models.
 To achieve this, we first derive a lower bound of this objective to improve its tractability.
-We then propose leveraging a Bayesian treatment and off-the-shelf zero-shot predictors to reliably estimate the data selection objective.
+We then propose leveraging a Bayesian treatment and off-the-shelf zero-shot predictors to estimate the data selection objective reliably.
 The resulting algorithm does not require extra holdout data.
 Our extensive empirical studies demonstrate the superiority of our method in accelerating model training over competitive baselines.

-However, our method may fail when the zero-shot predictor performs poorly on specific tasks.
+\textbf{Limitation.} Our method may fail when the zero-shot predictor performs poorly on specific tasks.
 Future work could explore adapting the zero-shot predictor to a few-shot one using a few clean validation data to address this limitation.